-- 3B.8 Findings: The data shows a fairly consistent breakdown between the ethnic groups over the period 2005-2009, with one major exception between 2008 and 2009.
-During this year the 'black / black British' proportion more than doubled, exceeding 10% for the first time. - 3B.9 This change reflects a similar change in proportions for the Homefinder register as a whole and is almost entirely accountable by a flux of UKBA decisions granting former asylum seekers indefinite leave to remain.
+- 3B.8 Findings: Throughout the period BME groups continue to be over represented amongst those accepted as homeless.
+This matches the national picture and our experience in the preceding period. - 3B.9 The data shows a fairly consistent breakdown between the ethnic groups over the period 2005-2009, with one major exception between 2008 and 2009.
+During this year the 'Black / Black British' proportion more than doubled, exceeding 10% for the first time. - 3B.10 This change reflects a similar change in proportions for the Homefinder register as a whole and is almost entirely accountable by a flux of UKBA decisions granting former asylum seekers indefinite leave to remain.
 This includes groups mainly of Zimbabwean, Congolese and Black African origin.